 - Current financial information is defined as documentation no more than 60 days old from a financial institution.
 If the account is in the name of someone other than the student, a signed affidavit from the account holder expressing intent and ability to support the student’s educational expenses will be required to be submitted with the financial information.
 Financial information that is not in U.S. dollars is required to be converted to U.S. dollars by a financial institution.

-- It is the responsibility of the student to submit the required financial information on an annual basis to Michelle Byers, Director of Financial Aid one month prior to the start of classes.
+- It is the responsibility of the student to submit the required financial information on an annual basis to Michelle Byers, Associate Director Financial Aid one month prior to the start of classes.

-- It is the responsibility of the student to keep his/her visa status in good standing and provide documentation of visa status annually to the Matthew Schenck, Human Resources Generalist one month prior to the start of classes.
+- It is the responsibility of the student to keep his/her visa status in good standing and provide documentation of visa status annually to the Matthew Schenk, Director Human Resources one month prior to the start of classes.

 - The student will be required to comply with all federal immigration regulations.